Ranmaruru/game-of-life/README.txt

-Game is in a functional state currently!
+Game is in a functional state!
 :-)